rackerlabs/rackspace-how-to/content/rackspace-email-archiving/add-and-edit-archive-users-in-cloud-office.md

 10. Click **Add user and send welcome message**.

-### Add multiple archive users ###
+### Add multiple archive users

-Use the following steps to add multiple users to the Archive Manager.
+Use the following steps to add multiple users to the Archive Manager:

 1. Under the **Users** tab in the admin dashboard, click **Bulk Create End Users**.

 2. Click **Download CSV file template** and save the compressed folder.

     The zipped folder contains an Excel XLS file with detailed instructions on column rules and the required fields.